deepflowio/docs/translate/translated/08-integration/02-input/01-metrics/03-telegraf.md

 end
 ```

-# Configuring Telegraf
+# Configure Telegraf

-## Installing Telegraf
+## Install Telegraf

-You can learn the relevant background knowledge in the [Telegraf documentation](https://www.influxdata.com/time-series-platform/telegraf/).
+Refer to the [Telegraf documentation](https://www.influxdata.com/time-series-platform/telegraf/) for background information.
-If your cluster does not have Telegraf, you can quickly deploy Telegraf as a DaemonSet using the following steps:
+If Telegraf is not installed in your cluster, you can quickly deploy it as a DaemonSet using the following steps:

 ```bash
 # add helm chart